Changing Rooms: Designers

-Disasters

-In one episode in series 8, a Linda Barker room was being built in Wandsworth to accommodate a large collection of teapots.
-Overnight, the shelves collapsed, demolishing the valuable collection.

-The show gained popularity through the sometimes unusual designs of Llewelyn-Bowen and the reactions of some participants who disliked their newly designed rooms.
-Famously, one room of Llewelyn-Bowen's was decorated entirely in animal prints on the advice of the neighbours.
-The visibly upset homeowners described it as resembling "a tart's boudoir" and pointed out that the neighbours, also friends, had known of their dislike of animal prints but had suggested them to Llewelyn-Bowen as a joke.

-In another famous episode, Anna Ryder Richardson designed a room for a couple where she placed framed erotic French undergarments around the room.
-On entering the room, the woman screamed aloud and shouted, "Why would I want this shit in my room?!
-I've got children!" and burst into tears.
-Richardson apparently blushed brightly.

-In another episode, after a room had been designed, it had to be redesigned because the owner of the room missed her old fireplace.

 International versions

 The show has been franchised and variations of it appear in several other countries, sometimes with a different name – such as Trading Spaces in United States.
 The original Changing Rooms is also broadcast overseas, for example, on BBC America and featured in various US shows, the Sex and the City episode "Lights, Camera, Relationship" being one example.

 A New Zealand edition of the show was produced for several years, also called Changing Rooms.
 It was identically formatted to the British series, with host Kerry Smith, "Handy" Andy Dye, and regular designers including Donald Grant Sunderland, Neil McLachlan and Sally Ridge.
 A handful of international shows were produced, each featuring one couple in New Zealand and one in the United Kingdom.

 Australia's Nine Network also produced a local version of Changing Rooms from 1998 to 2005, hosted by Suzie Wilks who was assisted by Peter Everett, James Lindsay, Catherine Morton and Tim Janenko-Panaeff.
-The show is being revived by Network Ten in 2019.

-In the Netherlands a Dutch version - In Holland staat een huis - was broadcast by RTL4 from 1998 to 2006, hosted by Martijn Krabbé.
-In 2022 it will be revived on SBS6.
+In the Netherlands, a Dutch version – In Holland staat een huis – was broadcast by RTL 4 from 1998 to 2006, hosted by Martijn Krabbé.